Mexico - Country Commercial Guide

 Barriers

-U.S. packaging machinery exporters face stiff competition and a strong dollar makes U.S. equipment more expensive vis-à-vis European equipment (though cost is often secondary to other purchasing decisions).
-Mexican companies regularly choose European solutions as a result of stronger after-sales service from European service centers in Mexico, and European and Asian companies are increasingly offering customization and payment terms to compete and gain market share in the Mexican packaging machinery sector.
-This leads some Mexican customers to adapt European equipment to local needs rather than choosing what may be a better-priced and better-designed U.S. solution for the Mexican market.
-Offering financing options to Mexican buyers greatly enhances the competitiveness of the offerings from U.S. packaging machinery manufacturers.
+United States packaging machinery exporters face stiff competition vis-à-vis European equipment (though cost is often secondary to other purchasing decisions).
+Mexican companies regularly choose European solutions due to stronger after-sales service from European service centers in Mexico.
+Moreover, European and Asian companies are increasingly offering customization and payment terms to compete and gain market share in this sector.
+Consequently, this leads some Mexican customers to adapt European equipment to local needs rather than choosing what may be a better priced and better designed U.S. solution.
+Offering financing options to Mexican buyers greatly enhances the competitiveness of U.S. packaging machinery products and equipment manufacturers.

-Mexican small- and medium-sized companies tend to perceive U.S.-made equipment as designed only for large-scale production.
-Additionally, they believe that U.S. companies have rigid sales policies which do not allow for customization.
-Finally, Mexican buyers believe that U.S. industrial equipment generally has higher-than-average energy consumption.
+Mexican small and medium-sized companies tend to perceive U.S.-made equipment as designed only for large-scale production.
+Additionally, many believe that U.S. companies have rigid sales policies which do not allow for customization.
+Finally, Mexican buyers believe that U.S. industrial equipment generally has higher than average energy consumption.
 These perceptions create specific hurdles for sellers of U.S. equipment.

 Leading Sub-Sectors

-According to the Mexican Association for Bottling and Packaging (Asociación Mexicana de Envase y Embalaje or AMEE), plastic is the most dynamic material used by all industries that utilize packaging products and has experienced constant growth in market share in recent years.
+According to Mundo del Envase (https://www.elmundodelenvase.com/), plastic is the most dynamic material used by all industries that utilize packaging products, having experienced constant growth in market share in recent years.

 Packaging Material